collaborativebioinformatics/Proteolinker/README.md

 LOQ | Limit of Quantification
 NGS | Next-Generation Sequencing
 NPX | Normalized Protein eXpression
 PEA | Proximity Extension Assay
+SD | Standard Deviation

 ## NCBI Codeathon Disclaimer
 This software was created as part of an NCBI codeathon, a hackathon-style event focused on rapid innovation.
 While we encourage you to explore and adapt this code, please be aware that NCBI does not provide ongoing support for it.